Duplicial algebras and Lagrange inversion: Lagrange inversion

 \begin{proposition} Define a bilinear map $B$ on $\CQSym$ by formula (\ref{defB}), interpreting now $\prec$ and $\succ$ as the duplicial operations.
 Then, $G$ satisfies the functional equation

 and each term $B_T(1)$ of the tree expansion of the solution is a single $\P^\pi$, thus forcing a bijection beween binary trees and nondecreasing parking functions. \end{proposition}

 \Proof Proposition~\ref{prop-cqs} shows that $\CQSym$ is the free duplicial algebra on one generator.
-So we have already seen that each nondecreasing parking function has a unique expression of the form $\P^\alpha\succ\P^1\prec \P^\beta$, where $\alpha$ and $\beta$ are (possibly empty) nondecreasing parking functions.
+In particular, each nondecreasing parking function $\pi$ has a unique expression of the form $\P^\alpha\succ\P^1\prec \P^\beta$, where $\alpha$ and $\beta$ are (possibly empty) nondecreasing parking functions.

 The same is true of binary trees, if one interprets $\prec$ and $\succ$ as the over-under operations~\cite{LR1,LodTrip}, whence the correspondence.

 The bijection between binary trees and nondecreasing parking functions can be described as follows.
 Starting with a tree $T$, its vertices are recursively labeled by integers, and the tree is flattened so as to read a word.
 The label of the root is the number $m$ of vertices of its left subtree, plus one.
 The labels of the right subtree are its original ones shifted by $m-1$.